-Everyone needs to know they’re appreciated but especially moms!
-It shouldn’t just fall on one day a year and you don’t have to spend a lot of money to let her know what she means to you.
-Check out these homemade appreciation gift ideas she will love, and the kids will have fun creating them all on their own.
+Everyone needs to know they’re appreciated but especially Teachers and moms!
+It shouldn’t just fall on one day a year and you don’t have to spend a lot of money either.
+Check out these homemade appreciation gift ideas, the kids will have fun creating them too.

 Whenever we think of a project to do we start with what we already have at home, so this is what we gathered for these appreciation gift ideas: